namelessrom-github/NamelessOTA/README.md

 # BUILD.PROP Entries

 If you haven't already, please merge http://review.blissroms.com:8081/#/c/78/ to get the build.prop entries "ro.ota.systemname, ro.ota.version, ro.ota.device, ro.ota.manifest"

+Example:
+ro.ota.systemname=BlissPop     (this must match up with the template's romname tags) ro.ota.version=2016010100      (this goes by YYYYMMDDXX, where XX is the build number) ro.ota.device=scorpion         (the model name of your device) ro.ota.manifest=               (link of your ota.xml file, must be a direct link to the .xml file)

 # Instructions to compile this app yourself